awjans/awjans.github.io/projects/wolterweddings.md

 Wolter Weddings is a website that I built for my Pastor.
 The project helped me learn how to design and implement a reactive website.

 Wolter Weddings is a modern one-page website that allows users to collapse sections.
+The collapsing mechanism was implemented using Javascript and CSS.

 Source: <a href="https://github.com/awjans/wolterweddings">awjans/wolterweddings</a>